amagioss/slv/website/docs/installation.md

 ---

 ## Verify Installation
-Once installed, you can verify if SLV was installed correctlt by entering
+Once installed, you can verify if SLV was installed correctly by entering
 ```bash
 slv --version
 ```